Annuity vs. IRA: What’s the difference?

 Both IRAs and annuities offer tax benefits to investors.
 Annuities allow for tax-deferred growth until withdrawals begin, at which point you’ll owe taxes on just the account’s earnings as long as you made contributions in after-tax dollars.

 Traditional IRAs also allow for tax-deferred growth until withdrawals begin, which can start at age 59 ½.
-Roth IRAs give the account owners the benefit of tax-free growth as well as tax-free withdrawals.
+(You’ll face a 10 percent tax penalty if you withdraw before that age.)
+Roth IRAs give the account owners the benefit of tax-free growth, as well as tax-free withdrawals.

 Costs

 Simple annuities are generally less expensive than complex ones.
-The specifics of each contract can vary, so make sure you understand the details surrounding fees and commissions before committing your money.
+The specifics of each contract can vary, so make sure you understand the details regarding fees and commissions before committing your money.

-In addition, most annuities come with a surrender period, during which you won’t be able to withdraw more than your payment without incurring a penalty.
-These surrender charges tend to go down over time.
+In addition, most annuities come with a surrender period, during which you can face a penalty for withdrawing your money early, usually the first six to eight years of the account.
+These surrender charges tend to go down over time, though.

 On the other hand, IRAs typically come with little to no cost and can be opened through most online brokers.